farkkilab/devNKI-scripts/6_ClassifiedML/code/README.md

-# OLD VERSIONL: RF-based pipeline for binary classification
+# OLD VERSION: RF-based pipeline for binary classification
-For new version see CEFIIRA
+### For new version see CEFIIRA

 Files: